 If you see an on-off indicator in the next window and it’s toggled to the “On” position, then that means File History has been automatically backing up your files.
 These files include your contacts, desktop files, and data housed in your OneDrive folder — meaning you probably don’t have to worry.
 The feature will back up your libraries as well, but it may not back up all general folders, so place valuable folders into a library to save them as necessary.

 Step 2: If your File History tool is off, then you will see an option to add a drive.

-Click on the addition sign (+) next to Add a drive, and Windows 10 will search for an external drive to use for the backup.
+Click on the plus sign (+) next to Add A Drive, and Windows 10 will search for an external drive to use for the backup.

-You can check on the status of your File History by scrolling to the bottom of the Backup options pages and selecting See advanced settings under Related settings.
+You can check on your File History status by scrolling to the bottom of the Backup Options pages and selecting See advanced settings under Related Settings.
 Doing so will open the Control Panel File History window, where you can see the status and access to additional options.

 Of course, if you prefer to transfer everything to an external hard drive or use a cloud storage service for your backups, please do!
 Whichever approach you choose, make sure nothing valuable can be lost.

 Now, let’s talk about reinstalling Windows 10 to a specific point in the past — perhaps a few days or weeks ago.
 This is an ideal solution when there’s something wrong with your computer, like a severe glitch resulting from a new app that you need to get rid of ASAP.
 There are a couple of different options for reverting to an earlier build or finding a recent point on Windows 10 to reset.